justinchoi001/liferay-learn-0/docs/en/09-troubleshooting/04-disaster-recovery.md

 ## Roadmap

 * Initial Setup
-* During the Incident
+* During an Incident
 * Post-Incident Recovery Steps

 ## Initial Setup

 Liferay offers a fifth DXP Cloud environment to manage a _cross region_ disaster.
-In this scenario, assume that a production environment is stored in the *eu-west-2* region and that suddenly this region is compromised.
-To prevent downtime and data loss on the production environment, this environment has to be shifted to outside the region such as *us-west1*.
+In this scenario, assume that a production environment is stored in the *eu-west-2* region and the region is compromised.
+To prevent downtime and data loss on the production environment, the Disaster Recovery environment should be shifted to outside the region of operation, such as *us-west1*.
 This fifth Disaster Recovery (shortened to *DR*) environment thus serves as a backup to store new user data generated during the incident.

-DXP Cloud customers wishing to use this Disaster Recovery environment must purchase this additional environment first by contacting their sales representatives.
-Liferay DXP Cloud engineers will create the disaster recovery environment.
+DXP Cloud customers wishing to set up a Disaster Recovery environment must first contact their sales representative in order for the DR environment to be provisioned.
 This new environment is listed with the other available environments (dev, infra, UAT, and prod).

 ![Creating a disaster recovery environment](./disaster-recovery/images/01.png)